CloudLabs-MOC/mslearn-fabric/Instructions/Labs/04-ingest-pipeline-new.md

     ![](./Images/htpsrch.png)

-1. You will be navigated to Connect to data source.
+1. You will be taken to the Connect to data source pane.

 1. In the **Connect to data source** pane, provide the following details:
     - **URL (1)**: `https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/sales.csv`